aralroca/next-translate/README.md

   - `components` - Array<Node> | Object<Node> - In case of Array each index corresponds to the defined tag `<0>`/`<1>`.
 In case of object each key corresponds to the defined tag `<example>`.
   - `values` - Object - query params
   - `fallback` - string | string[] - Optional.
 Fallback i18nKey if the i18nKey doesn't match.
+  - `defaultTrans` - string - Default translation for the key.
+If fallback keys are used, it will be used only after exhausting all the fallbacks.

 ### DynamicNamespaces